WooMinecraft/WooMinecraft/README.md

 * Tested on Spigot 1.12.1
 * Cleaned up a lot of pointless code.
 * Privatized a lot of methods.
+* Added Order ID logging to the log, like we need more logging.

 ### 1.1.1
 * Fixed - [#137](https://github.com/WooMinecraft/WooMinecraft/issues/137) - Removed missing commands from help message.